 - Customer Support: Customers can easily be given delivery updates, purchase details and more through WhatsApp.

 - Transactions: If a business’s internal API is integrated with WhatsApp Business API, they can enable transactions and payments via the platform.

 A broad range of communication requirements can be met by this service.
-Several highly specific use cases can also be modelled similarly.
+Several highly specific use cases can also be modeled similarly.